xiGUAwanOU/tech-note/service-configurations/chef/custom-resources.md

 end
   ```

-Then write something to the `default.rb`:
+Then write something to the `recipes/default.rb`:

   ```ruby
 file_writer 'whatever' do